Vintage Wool DressesJuly 28, 2015

 For dresses Chanel would combine wool with silk, or it would be embellished with white beaded sequins, and silk blend boucle has and still is a popular blend for dresses, jackets and skirts.
-Of course if you can find one of her vintage boucle blend dresses all the better.
+Of course if you can find one of her boucle blend vintage wool dresses all the better.

 Another wool that Coco loved to work with was Jersey, originally seen as a fabric often associated with the working poor, used for work clothes and underwear, she took a liking to the wool and used it to create sportswear – jersey was a knit fabric mostly but is now often combined with cotton and synthetic fibres.
 Jersey comes in different types, such as single, double, interlock, jacquard and clocque jersey.